mgutz/dat/README.md

 Is interpolation safe?
 As of Postgres 9.1, escaping is disabled by default.
 See [String Constants with C-style Escapes](http://www.postgresql.org/docs/9.3/interactive/sql-syntax-lexical.html#SQL-SYNTAX-STRINGS-ESCAPE).
-The built-in interpolation func disallows **ALL** escape sequence.
+The built-in interpolation func disallows **ALL** escape sequences.

 `dat` checks the value of `standard_conforming_strings` on a new connection if `data.EnableInterpolation == true`.
-If `standard_conforming_strings != "on"` you should either set it to "on" or disable interpolation.
+If `standard_conforming_strings != "on"` you should either set it to "on" or disable interpolation. `dat` will panic if you try to use interpolation with an incorrect setting.

 ### Benchmarks